badrishc/FASTER/docs/_docs/52-subsetindex.md

 toc: true
 ---

-## FASTER Subset Index User's Guide
+## SubsetIndex Overview: A Secondary Indexes With Nonunique Keys
 The FASTER SubsetIndex is based upon the PSFs (Predicate Subset Functions) defined in the [FishStore](https://github.com/microsoft/FishStore) prototype; they allow defining predicates that records will match, possibly non-uniquely, for secondary indexing.
 The SubsetIndex is designed to be used by any data provider.
 Currently there is only an implementation using FasterKV as the provider, so this document will mostly focus on their use as a secondary index (implemented using "secondary FasterKVs") for a primary FasterKV store, with occasional commentary on other possible stores.

-## FasterKV: Primary Index With Unique Keys
-FasterKV is essentially a hash table; as such, it has a single primary key for a given record, and there are zero or one records available for a given key.
+Recall that FasterKV is essentially a hash table; as such, it has a single primary key for a given record, and there are zero or one records available for a given key.
 - An Upsert (insert or blind update) will replace an identical key, or insert a new record if an exact key match is not found
 - An RMW (Read-Modify-Write) will find an exact key match and update the record, or insert a new record if an identical key match is not found
 - A Read will find either a single record matching the key, or no records

 The FasterKV Key and Value may be [blittable](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types) fixed-length, blittable variable length, or .NET objects.

-## SubsetIndex Overview: A Secondary Indexes With Nonunique Keys
 The FASTER SubsetIndex implements a secondary index by allowing the user to register one or more Predicates that return an alternate key for the record.
 For example, a record might be { Id: 42, Species: "cat" }.
 The "primary index" is the key inserted into the primary FasterKV; in this example it is Id, and there will be only one record with an Id of 42.
 A SubsetIndex might be created for such records by defining a Predicate that returns the Species property.

 ### Predicates